-Some dogs are just made for the snow, my dog River on the other hand starts shivering when the temperature drops below 40.
-If your pup is like mine and deoesn't have thick fur to protect them from the cold I'd highly recommend getting them a fleece.
-One that River and I have really had good luck with is RC Pets Fleece Pullover.
+Some dogs are just made for the snow.
+My dog River on the other hand starts shivering when the temperature drops below 40.
+If your pup is like mine and doesn't have thick fur to protect them from the cold I'd highly recommend getting them a fleece.
+One that River and I have really had good luck with is the RC Pets Fleece Pullover.
 The one he is wearing in the picture is by Gold Paws and can be found here, but it's thinner than the one by RC Pets, so it should be worn for short trips or slightly warmer temperatures.

 As my dog likes to bound through the woods on our trail runs I would also recommend a lightweight rain coat to keep the fleece dry if there is thick snow or they are leaping and bounding through the underbrush à la River.
 Our favorite is the RC Pets Packable Rain Jacket.
 (Note: Use caution when unsnapping the rain jacket when it is wet, we recently had a snap pull loose from the wet fabric.)

-If you are in more extreme weather or going snowshoeing with your pup we recommend looking into Hurtta's collection of snow gear for your pup.
+If you are in more extreme weather or going snowshoeing with your pup, we recommend looking into Hurtta's collection of snow gear.